 We have students from surrounding communities in southern Vermont as well as from towns in neighboring New York and Massachusetts.

 Is busing available?

-Free busing may be available in New York for residences of Hoosick Falls, Cambridge, and other neighboring towns.
-Please contact the superintendent’s office of your local public school district to see if your family qualifies for free bus service.
+Free busing is available in New York for residences of Hoosick Falls and Cambridge.
+Please contact the superintendent’s office of your local public school district for details.

 What is Southshire’s enrollment?